 If you need a way to add a calculator form to your site, the Cost Calculator plugin is not just painless, it’s fun to use.
 Without hiring a developer or writing any code, you can create great-looking forms for your WordPress site in just a few minutes.

 Cost Calculator is free to install and use.
-The Pro version contains features like Payment Gateway, WooCommerce checkout, Conditions, File Uploads, and a Date Picker.
-Pricing starts at $29.99 for a single annual license.
+The Pro version contains features like Payment Gateways (Stipe & PayPal), WooCommerce checkout, Conditions, File Uploads, Multi Range Slider, Image Dropdown, and a Date Picker.
+Pricing starts at $34.99 for a single annual license.